 ii.
-When requested by the Claimant, electronic transfer payment to an account designated by the Claimant in accordance with the requirements of Subsection 305.07; or (3-23-22)
+Upon the Claimant's written request, through an electronic payment transfer to an account designated by the Claimant.
+The Claimant or Claimant's attorney may discontinue receiving the electronic transfer payment and revert to receiving compensation payments via check by written notification; or When requested by the Claimant, electronic transfer payment to an account designated by the Claimant in accordance with the requirements of Subsection 305.07; or (3-23-22)